-XALKORI® (crizotinib) may cause serious side effects, some of which may include:
+XALKORI[®] (crizotinib) may cause serious side effects, some of which may include:

 Liver problems - XALKORI may cause life-threatening liver injury that may lead to death.
-Your healthcare provider should do blood tests at least every month to check your liver during treatment with XALKORI.
+Your healthcare provider should do blood tests to check your liver every 2 weeks during the first 2 months of treatment with XALKORI, then once a month.
 Tell your healthcare provider right away if you get any of the following new or worsening symptoms: